PoweredSoft/DynamicLinq/README.md

 ### How it can be used in a web api

+> I highly suggest looking @ https://github.com/poweredsoft/dynamicquery if you are interested in this sample.

 ```csharp
 [HttpGet][Route("FindClients")]
 public IHttpActionResult FindClients(string filterField = null, string filterValue = null,